Who Was Recy Taylor?

-Sadly, after Taylor's attack there was a consistent supply of new crimes — from black women who were sexually assaulted to black men lynched following unfounded accusations of sexual crimes — to draw activist attention, and her case faded from public view.
+Sadly, after Taylor's attack, there was a consistent supply of new crimes — from black women who were sexually assaulted to black men who were lynched following unfounded accusations of sexual crimes — to draw activist attention, and her case faded from public view.

-With help from Rosa Parks, Taylor spent a few months in Montgomery before returning to an area filled with people who'd contributed to her case passing without justice.
+With help from Parks, Taylor spent a few months in Montgomery before returning to an area filled with people who had contributed to her case passing without justice.
 Taylor ended up moving to Florida in 1965, where she found work picking oranges.
 She remained in Florida until her health worsened and relatives brought her back to Abbeville.

 Through the years, the memory of her assault lingered for Taylor.
-But she was thankful she hadn't been killed, telling NPR's Michel Martin in 2011, "They was talking about killing me … but the Lord is just with me that night."
+But she was thankful she was not killed during the attack, telling NPR's Michel Martin in 2011, "They was talking about killing me … but the Lord is just with me that night."

 Apology from Alabama